google/zetasql/docs/one-pager.md

 +  [Get the last value in a range][analytic-functions-get-last-value-range]
 +  [Use a named window in a window frame clause][analytic-functions-use-named-window]

-### Navigation Function Concepts
+### Navigation function concepts

 [Navigation functions][navigation-functions-reference] generally compute some `value_expression` over a different row in the window frame from the current row.
 The `OVER` clause syntax varies across navigation functions.

 Requirements for the `OVER` clause: